Bernardo Tanucci: Prime Minister

-Pope Clement XIII responded with excommunication, whereupon Tanucci occupied the monasteries at Benevento and Pontecorvo, which were not returned to the Roman Church until after the pope's general order of dissolution of the Society of Jesus in 1773.
+Pope Clement XIII responded with excommunication, whereupon Tanucci occupied the cities of Benevento and Pontecorvo (enclaves of the Papal States in the Kingdom of Naples), which were not returned to the Roman Church until after the pope's general order of dissolution of the Society of Jesus in 1773.
 The protests of the bishops against many of the new teachings in the schools after the expulsion of the Jesuits were dismissed as invalid.
 His policy in finance and in regard to the food taxes provoked popular revolutions on several occasions.

 Decline and later years

 When, in 1774, Maria Carolina of Austria, the Habsburg queen of Ferdinand IV, joined the Council of State, the power of Tanucci began to decline.
 In vain he endeavored to neutralize the queen's influence, but in 1777 he was dismissed and retired.
 He died in Naples on the 29th of April 1783 and was buried in the Basilica of San Giovanni Battista dei Fiorentini.

 On April 26, 1783, Tanucci made his will.
 In 1779, he had lost his only sister, Maddalena.
 Since his only surviving daughter, Marianna, had died in 1781, his legatees were his wife Donna Ricciarda Catanti (who inherited the Neapolitan assets), Pasquale Ciarpaglini, son of Maddalena (who received the Pisan properties), his great-nephew Vittorio Poltri, son of Ciarpaglini's sister (who received the Casentino assets), and his son-in-law Giuseppe Rossi (who inherited thirteen thousand Neapolitan ducats and an annual income of three hundred and fifty Florentine scudi).